embabel/flicker/README.md

 docker compose up
 ```

-Now you can start the agent using the shell script `./shell.sh` or under your IDE.
+Now you can start the agent under Spring Shell using the shell script `./shell.sh` or run `FlickerApplication` in your
+IDE.

+Example command:

 ```bash
 x "Suggest movies for Rod tonight.
 He'd like to see a film set in mountains"